Image: Richard McMillan (Brian Quirt)

 After developing and successfully premiering the play in 1995, Nightswimming undertook a year of reconsidering its role as a producing organization.
 We ultimately decided to shift the company toward our strength as a home for investigating dramaturgy and redesigned Nightswimming as a dramaturgical company focused on commissioning new works rather than producing them.

-Following the success of our first production, Brian continued to promote the play and was thrilled that Factory Theatre mounted a new production in 2003, bringing Don’s voice to a much larger audience.
+Following the success of this first production, Brian continued to promote Through the Eyes and was thrilled that Factory Theatre mounted a stunning award-winning new production in 2003 starring legendary performer Richard MacMillan, bringing Don’s voice to a much larger audience.
 Factory revived it for a second run in 2004 prior to touring to the Magnetic North Theatre Festival in Edmonton and the Thousand Islands Playhouse.

 As befits its baroque subject, Druick’s script is vivid and delicate, a sensitive and sensuous piece of writing alive with colour and texture, its images polished like marble until they gleam.
 NNNN.